WEC-Sim/WEC-Sim/docs/_include/variable_hydro.rst

 Tips
 """"
-- Investigate other features that can accomplish your modeling goals (passive yaw, large XY displacements, etc) more effectively
+- Investigate which advanced feature (variable hydrodynamics, passive yaw, large XY displacements, etc) will accomplish your modeling goals most effectively
 - Keep the state's range small
 - Input BEM data to cover the entire range of the state
 - A very fine state discretization may be required.
-Study and iterate to fine the best state discretization
+Conduct a state discretization study to find the resolution required for accurate results.
-- If a very fine state discretization is required, use BEMIO to create new datasets by interpolating between BEM simulations instead of simulating thousands of distinct BEM solutions
+- If a very fine state discretization is required, use may be able to use BEMIO to create new datasets by interpolating between BEM simulations instead of simulating thousands of distinct BEM solutions.
+See the Variable Hydro passive yaw application for an example.
 - Validate using high fidelity data
 - The hydroData directory may become very large
 - All BEM data is contained within the ``body`` variable.
-Pre-processing remains very fast, so it's not recommended to save ``body`` to an output file or the file size will increase drastically.
+Pre-processing remains very fast, so it's not recommended to save ``body`` to an output file or the file size may increase drastically.
 - Variable masses are not yet implemented.